SengulIsa/CountryInformationWithJS-FetchApi-Promise-Ajax/README.md

 # CountryInformationWithJS-FetchApi-Promise-Ajax
-yhis project give information  about country which we want .We type a country name as input and then click the install button then we'll see country information also we see the neighbour if it has.
+This project give information  about country which we want .We type a country name as input and then click the install button then we'll see country information also we see the neighbour if it has.